Last Updated on October 4, 2023 by Karl Thompson

 Expenditure by parents on their first newborn child (on things such as push chairs) increased by almost 20% between 2013 and 2019.

-Research from 2014 found that fathers spent seven times longer with their children compared to 40 years earlier in 1974, although the increase had gone from 5 minutes to still only 35 minutes.
+Research from 2014 found that fathers spent seven times longer with their children compared to 40 years earlier in 1974.

 The ‘rights of the child’

-The United Nations Convention on the Rights of the Child outlines several rights children have including:
+The United Nations Convention on the Rights of the Child outlines several rights children have including the right

 There are several more, as outlined in this child friendly version of the document…